OpenObservability/OpenMetrics/OpenMetrics.md

 ### ABNF

 ABNF as per RFC 5234
-EDITOR’S NOTE: Should we update to RFC 7405, in particular the case [in]sensitive bits?
+EDITOR'S NOTE: Should we update to RFC 7405, in particular the case [in]sensitive bits?

-“exposition” is the top level token of the ABNF.
+"exposition" is the top level token of the ABNF.

 ````
 exposition = metricset HASH SP eof [ LF ]